 - The concession may still apply for a home valued at over $550,000.

 - You can claim it even if you are not an Australian citizen or PR.
 But as a foreigner, you may have to pay additional foreign acquisition duty.

 - Have never held any interest in another residence anywhere in Australia or overseas.

 - Be at least 18 years of age

 - Move into it with your belongings.
 Live in the house daily within a year of settlement.
 (No extension in the time).

-Stamp duty is just one, there are many other expenses too like loan application fees, mortgage insurance, ongoing loan fees, mortgage registration fees, lender’s property valuation, conveyance, and legal fees, and so on.
+Stamp duty is just one, there are many other expenses too like loan application fees, mortgage insurance, ongoing loan fees, mortgage registration fees, lender’s property valuation, conveyance, legal fees, and so on.

-At this point, you will know what type of house you are looking for, at which location, the budget will be set considering various costs involved, and most importantly, you will know if you are eligible for first home concession or not.
+At this point, you will know what type of house you are looking for, at which location, the budget will be set considering various costs involved, and most importantly, you will know if you are eligible for a first home concession or not.

 After all this, you will decide the type of loan you need.
-Before you commit to searching for buying a home, you will have to obtain the housing finance from a mortgage lender.
+Before you commit to searching for buying a home, you will have to obtain housing finance from a mortgage lender.